Spiking Neural Predictive Coding for Continual Learning from Data Streams: Appendix

-Boltzmann machines \cite{taylor2007modeling,sutskever2009recurrent} and neural predictive coding models \cite{ororbia2017learning}.
+To evaluate how well the SpNCN chases signals in a data continuum, we adapt the classic bouncing ball problem often used to evaluate generative models in statistical learning research, such as temporal variants of Boltzmann machines \cite{taylor2007modeling,sutskever2009recurrent} and neural predictive coding models \cite{ororbia2017learning}.
 The problem entails predicting frames of pre-generated video snippets of the simulated rudimentary physics of three balls bouncing around in a box.
 Specifically, we implement it as continuously running stochastic process to generate streams of user-specified length, the output of which might serve as a new simple benchmark for evaluating the online adaptivity of spiking neural models.
 We set up our generator to create a single long-running video of $n=3$ balls bouncing around in a pixel grid forcing the neural system to learn how to predict/generate incoming frames given its current state.
 Each gray-scale video frame is $16x16$ pixels and each frame is converted to a $64$ Hz Poisson spike train.
 For this experiment, we generated a small finite stream of $K = 2000$ frames.
 A $2$-layer SpNCN is adapted online using ST-LRA on the stream for the first $1000$ frames.
 For the last $1000$ frames, we deactivate the learning rule in order to test if the SpNCN is still able to generate patterns without synaptic weight adjustment.
-The simulation time step used for this experiment was $\Delta t = 0.1$ ms (simulation consisted of $600000$ discrete steps) and stimulus (video frame) presentation time was $T_{st} = 30$ ms. The SpNCN consists of $400$ LIF units in the first layer and $100$ units in the second layer.
+The simulation time step used for this experiment was $\Delta t = 0.1$ ms (simulation consisted of $600000$

+discrete steps) and stimulus (video frame) presentation time was $T_{st} = 30$ ms. The SpNCN consists of $400$ LIF units in the first layer and $100$ units in the second layer.
 We use a leak scale of $\gamma = 0.25$ (and no refractory period for this simulation).

 In online learning \cite{gama2013evaluating} it is common practice to record an evolving model's prediction error on a single sample presented at a particular instant in time and update a running, often decaying average of cumulative error.
 This is often referred to as prequential error \cite{gama2013evaluating,ororbia2015learning}.
 Our variant of this metric, prequential squared error (pSE), is calculated as follows: